Appracatappra/GraceLanguage/Sources/GraceLanguage/GraceLanguage.docc/Grace Variables.md

 The base types can be turned into arrays using the `array` keyword after the type.
 For example: `var n:int array;` would define an integer array called `n`.

+> A `GraceVariable` will automatically be turned into an `array` if you treat it like one later in your code.
+For example, appending an item to the variable using the array manipulation routines.

 ### Creating Variables

 As stated above, variables are created using the `var` keyword and take the form: